spro/torch-seq2seq-intent-parsing/README.md

 First download these 1.42 GB of 27 billion Twitter GloVe vectors from [http://nlp.stanford.edu/data/wordvecs/glove.twitter.27B.zip](http://nlp.stanford.edu/data/wordvecs/glove.twitter.27B.zip) and extract them to `data/glove.twitter.27B.*.txt`

 Then run the `cache-glove` script to cache a subset of glove vectors (based on the sentence templates in templates.lua).
-This is to make it less painfully slow to start the training script (in case you want to quickly tweak a parameter and restart)
+This is to make it less painfully slow to start the training script (in case you want to quickly tweak a parameter and restart).

 ```bash
 $ th cache-glove.lua